Santoshsaladi/Feature-Based-Reinforcement-Learning-for-the-Rubik-s-Cube/README.md

 ## Introduction

 Welcome to the Feature-Based Reinforcement Learning project for solving the Rubik's Cube.
-This user documentation provides an overview of the project, its components, the algorithms used, and instructions on how to use and explore its features.
+This documentation serves as your guide to understanding and utilizing our innovative approach to solving the classic Rubik's Cube puzzle.
+We have implemented cutting-edge techniques, including feature-based Q-Learning and a pattern database, to enable autonomous solving of the Rubik's Cube.
 ## Table of Contents

 1. [Overview](#overview)